Kegel trainer startup Elvie is launching a smaller, smarter, hands-free breast pump

 Elvie tells TechCrunch its aim all along has been to make health tech for women and that it has been working on this pump for the past three years.

-The Elvie Pump is a cordless, hands-free, closed system, rechargeable electric pump designed by former Dyson engineers.
-It can hold up to 5 oz from each breast in a single use.
+The Elvie Pump is a cordless, hands-free, closed-system, rechargeable electric pump designed by former Dyson engineers.
+It can hold up to 5 oz. from each breast in a single use.

-It’s most obvious and direct competition is the Willow pump, another “wearable” pump moms can put right in their bra and walk around in, hands free.
+It’s most obvious and direct competition is the Willow pump, another “wearable” pump moms can put right in their bra and walk around in, hands-free.
 However, unlike the Willow, Elvie’s pump does not need proprietary bags.
 You just pump right into the device and the pump’s smartphone app will tell you when each side is full.

 It’s also half the size and weight of a Willow and saves every precious drop it can by pumping right into the attached bottle so you just pump and feed (no more donut-shaped bags you have to cut open and awkwardly pour into a bottle).

 On top of that, Elvie claims this pump is silent.
 No more loud suction noise off and on while trying to pump in a quiet room in the office or elsewhere.
 It’s small, easy to carry around and you can wear it under your clothes without it making a peep!
-While the Willow pump claims to be quiet — and it is, compared to other systems –you can still very much hear it while you are pumping.
+While the Willow pump claims to be quiet — and it is, compared to other systems — you can still very much hear it while you are pumping.

 All of these features sound fantastic to this new (and currently pumping) mom.
 I remember in the early days of my baby’s life wanting to go places but feeling stuck.
 I was chained to not just all the baby gear, hormonal shifts and worries about my newborn but to the pump and feed schedule itself, which made it next to impossible to leave the house for the first few months.